ShawnWx2019/MetMiner/README.md

 OS: `MacOS > 10.10`, `Win 7-11`, `Ubuntu 20.04`

+> [!WARNING]
-*Only Ubuntu 20.04 has passed the test.
-Other Linux distributions need to be tested.*
+> Only Ubuntu 20.04 has passed the test.
+Other Linux distributions need to be tested.

 # Dependence